RobTillaart/DAC8574/README.md

 ### Address

-The DAC8574 support 2 addresses by means of an A0 address pin.
+The DAC8574 supports 4 addresses by means of an A0 and A1 address pin.
+Furthermore the device has two extended address pins A2 and A3 which should default be connected to GND.

 |  Address  |   A0   |   A1   |
 |:---------:|:------:|:------:|